facebookresearch/fairseq/examples/MMPT/README.md

 As a reference, CLIP was trained on 400 million (image, text) pairs collected from the internet and VideoCLIP was pretrained on 1.1M HowTo100M videos, and the duration of each is ∼6.5 minutes with ∼110 clip-text pairs.

+### Dataset Comparison

+We compare some existing datasets:

 | Dataset | Language | Type | #examples | #signs | #signers |
 |-----------|-----------|-----------|-----------|-----------|-----------|
 | [RWTH German Fingerspelling](https://www-i6.informatik.rwth-aachen.de/aslr/fingerspelling.php) | DGS | Isolated Fingerspelling | 1400 | 35 | 20 |